gschmutz/jfs2013-storm-twitter-sample/README.md

 ## Features
 * subscribes to the Twitter Filter Streaming API and filters on a given term (hashtag)
 * counts the hashtags in the tweet in a Redis database
+* inserts the contents of the tweets into a Cassandra database
+* implemented as a plain Storm as well as a Trident topology
+* currently runs it in local mode only
 * displays the counts through a bar chart using D3.js

 ### Quick Start Example